Brich dem Hungrigen dein Brot, BWV 39: Fifth and sixth movements

-The text, addressed to God, expresses faith, thankfulness and simple humility.
+The text, addressed to God, expresses faith, thankfulness and humility.
 The recorder ritornello is written in concertante style, with constantly flowing semiquaver figures, unhurried with no hint of virtuosity.
 It contrasts with the sustained quavers of the cantabile vocal part, which is imbued with the qualities of a "simple song".
 The aria follows the same scheme as the first alto aria, with the text divided into two halves, each sung twice, interspersed with instrumental interludes which conclude with a da capo reprise of the ritornello.

 The sixth movement is an alto recitative.
 The lengthy text begins "Wie soll ich dir, o Herr, denn sattsamlich vergelten, was du an Leib und Seel mir hast zugutgetan?"
 (How might then I, O Lord, sufficiently repay thee for all that thou hast done, my flesh and soul to feed?).
 It is a further supplication to God, giving thanks for His gifts, recognizing the duty to help the needy and praying to be rewarded in the hereafter.
 Like the first recitative, it is declamatory without arioso sections; but in this case, instead of a bare bass line, it is accompanied by sustained chords in the string section, marked piano, which help create the prayer-like mood.